-First, though, as you can see in the video above you can use a food processor or a blender to make those beans into a puree.
+Then, you can use a food processor or a blender to make those beans into a puree.
 I usually use a blender, but generally it’s easier to get every last drop of puree out of the food processor.

 A blender will mean a smoother puree.
 But even if your puree isn’t 100% smooth, you still won’t taste beans in the brownies.
-Unbelievable, right?!

 When I first started baking gluten free, way, way back in 2004 (not a typo), my first “all purpose gluten free flour” was Bette Hagman’s bean flour blend.
 I blended it myself.
 It mostly worked, and I made sure that everything I baked had a nice, strong flavor to compete with the garbanzo bean flour.

 Seriously it scarred me enough that I’m still building up to even trying aquafaba, even though I find it terribly intriguing.
-(Vegan marshmallow fluff has to happen!)
+Vegan marshmallow fluff has to happen!

 Now, I love black beans—in my burritos.
 And, say, on Taco Tuesday.
 But in my brownies?
 I was seriously skeptical.
 But also intrigued!